xuericlin/tau6/README.md

 The code here is thoroughly commented, so a regular coder should be able to easily understand what the methods and variables are in the code.

 The rest of the code at the root directory are for the voice analysis portion of TAU6.
+GUI.py contains the runnable module for the application. myspsolution.py contains the functions